Skip to content

 • SIM signals operate at 1.8V or 3.0V (module-controlled) -- no external level shifting needed

-3.4 On-Board Chip Antenna (Primary)
+3.4 On-Board Chip Antenna -- Placement and Coexistence

 Parameter Value